Dr James Robinson Head of Bioinformatics

 Category

-We spoke to one of our longest-standing members of staff about his work to develop the IPD-IMGT/HLA Database – a crucial tool in the provision and research of stem cell transplants across the world, which has just hit a major milestone.
+We spoke to one of our longest-standing members of staff about his work to develop the IPD-IMGT/HLA Database – a crucial tool in the provision and research of stem cell transplants across the world, which has just hit its 25th birthday.

-“I entered the world of stem cell transplant via an EU grant to develop a small database created by Professor Steven Marsh at the Imperial Cancer Research Fund.
-He’d developed the database to record all the variations of genes involved in matching stem cell donors and recipients.
+“I entered the world of stem cell transplant via an EU grant to work with Professor Steven Marsh at the Imperial Cancer Research Fund.
+He’d been working on a system of naming and recording all the variations of genes that are involved in matching stem cell donors and recipients which could be used across the globe.
+I joined to help him create a database to store this information and make it easier for researchers to study.

 “At the time I had no idea how important this work would be, or the long-lasting impact it would have.

-“After a few years myself, Professor Marsh and the database all moved to Anthony Nolan – where it has continued to evolve for the last 25 years.”
+“After a few years myself, Professor Marsh and the database we had created all moved to Anthony Nolan – where it has continued to evolve for the last 25 years.”

 A cornerstone of global transplant research